annotation/text-fabric/docs/Server/Kernel.md

         from the *section pad* in the browser.

-        For the Bhsa these are *verse* references, for Cunei these are tablets by *P-number*.
+        For the Bhsa these are *verse* references, for Uruk these are tablets by *P-number*.

     ??? note "condensed"
         Whether or not the results should be *condensed*.